matoanbach/RHCSA/Sample Exams/largeone.md

     - The server offers services on port 2022.

 76. On rhcsa2, configure your system to automatically start a mariadb container as user edwin.
 This container should expose its services at port 3306 and use the directory /var/mariadb-container on the host for persistent storage of files it writes to the /var directory.

+77. Configure your system such that the container created in the step before is automatically started as a Systemd user container.